ReactionMechanismGenerator/RMG-Py/input/RMG_database/kinetics_groups/H_Abstraction/comments.rst

 These numbers reported by Curran et al. were apparently taken from
 N. Cohen, *Intl.
 J. Chem.
 Kinet.* 14 (1982), p.
 1339 http://dx.doi.org/10.1002/kin.550141206

+Rate expression is changed to per H.(divided by 2) Yushi Suzuki

 ---
 144